KozmikZ/XMap---Web-Application/README.md

-# An open source web-based cross site scripting detection software.
+# An open source web-based cross site scripting detection suite.
+### *XMAP* is an reflected *XSS* detection tool that exists both in the browser, and in the terminal.

 ## Sources of inspiration (have not used their code, but used their methods/solutions):
     https://github.com/s0md3v/XSStrike